 In some situations, "compensation" refers only to taxable amounts paid to a volunteer.
-There is some suggestion in the PERS arena, for example, that reimbursements under an Accountable Plan or certain nontaxable fringe benefits do not constitute compensation.
+For example, reimbursements under an Accountable Plan and certain nontaxable fringe benefits do not constitute "subject salary" for PERS purposes.
+See also Definitions, "Subject Salary."

 C. Employee